 View error profiles

-To view New Relic Browser error profiles:
+To view browser error profiles:

-- To see error profile details: At the bottom of the JS errors Beta UI page, select an error profile to expand it.
+- To see error profile details: At the bottom of the JS errors UI page, select an error profile to expand it.

 What are error profiles?